numericalalgorithmsgroup/dfols/docs/userguide.rst

 These arguments are:

 * :code:`args` - a tuple of extra arguments passed to the objective function.
-This feature is new, and not yet avaiable in the PyPI version of DFO-LS; instead, use Python's built-in function :code:`lambda`.
 * :code:`bounds` - a tuple :code:`(lower, upper)` with the vectors :math:`a` and :math:`b` of lower and upper bounds on :math:`x` (default is :math:`a_i=-10^{20}` and :math:`b_i=10^{20}`).
 To set bounds for either :code:`lower` or :code:`upper`, but not both, pass a tuple :code:`(lower, None)` or :code:`(None, upper)`.
 * :code:`npt` - the number of interpolation points to use (default is :code:`len(x0)+1`).
 If using restarts, this is the number of points to use in the first run of the solver, before any restarts (and may be optionally increased via settings in :code:`user_params`).
 * :code:`rhobeg` - the initial value of the trust region radius (default is :math:`0.1\max(\|x_0\|_{\infty}, 1)`).